Dorton

-Dorton (or Dourton) is a village and civil parish in the Aylesbury Vale district of Buckinghamshire.
-It is in the western part of the county, about 5 mi north of the Oxfordshire market town of Thame.
+Dorton (or Dourton) is a village and civil parish in the Buckinghamshire district of the county of Buckinghamshire, England.
+It is in the Aylesbury Vale area in the western part of the county, about 5 mi north of the Oxfordshire market town of Thame.

 Manor

 The village toponym is derived from the Old English for "farm at a narrow pass".
 The Domesday Book of 1086 records it as Dortone, and in the 13th century it was Durtone.

 Before the Norman conquest of England Alric, son of Goding, a thegn of Edward the Confessor, held the manor of Dorton.
 However, the Domesday Book records that by 1086 the Norman baron Walter Giffard held it.

 Dorton House is a Grade I listed Jacobean mansion to the south of the village.
 It is now a preparatory school, Ashfold School.

 Parish church

 The Church of England parish church of Saint John the Evangelist was originally a chapel of ease to nearby Chilton.
 St. John's has been a parish in its own right since at least 1590.

 The nave and chancel of the church building may be 12th century, as is the bowl of the font.
 There is a 13th-century lancet window in the nave.
 The south porch was added in the 13th century, es evidenced by a blocked window of that date in its east wall.
 In the 14th century the Decorated Gothic south aisle was added, the chancel arch was at least partly rebuilt and the present east window and piscina were added.
 The present stained glass in the east window is 15th century.
 The present entrance arch to the porch was added in the 15th century, the base of the font is from the same century and the Perpendicular Gothic window in the south wall of the south aisle was added in about 1480.

 St. John's has three bells hung in a timber-framed bell-cot, plus a small Sanctus bell.
 Bartholomew Atton of Buckingham cast the tenor bell in 1604 and Robert Atton cast the second bell in 1626.
 John Taylor and Sons cast the treble bell in 1828, presumably at the bell-foundry they then had at Oxford.